RigsOfRods/docs.rigsofrods.org/tools-tutorials/blender-mesh-editing.md

 # Fixing object shading

-You'll probably notice that your mesh is very blocky/has lots of shading errors.
+You'll probably notice that your mesh is very blocky and/or has lots of shading errors.
 To fix this:

 On the left menu (Press `T` if it's not already open) select `Smooth`.
 You need to be in Object Mode (`TAB` key) for this to appear: